 Vitamin C is essential for good health.
-It supports a healthy immune system and helps fight infection
+The benefits of vitamin C are that it supports a healthy immune system and helps fight infection.

 Vitamin C is L-ascorbic acid, which is an essential nutrient for good health.
 It is a key antioxidant that helps the body fight infection and form collagen.
 The benefits of vitamin C supplements include healthy bones, teeth, muscles and a properly functioning immune system.
 It can reduce stress, improve mood and may help prevent illness.
 Signs of deficiency include bone pain, muscle weakness, fatigue and a depressed mood.
 The key sources of the vitamin include food and supplements.
 Adults need at least 80mg of vitamin C per day.
 The body does not produce or sufficiently store vitamin C, so a daily supplement is recommended.